 - If a child has trouble seeing the ball, consider purchasing balls with bells inside them.

 Relationships with Peers and Adults:

-- Consider pairing a child with special needs with a social peer.
-Encourage children to pull one another in a wagon, wait for each other at the bottom of the slide and play buddy games together.
+- Consider pairing a child with disabilities with a social peer.
+Encourage children to pull one another in a wagon, wait for each other at the bottom of the slide, and play buddy games together.

 - Plan your staffing patterns so an adult can stay near a child who might need extra help.

 Making the Environment Work: